-In December, 2011, the Company entered into several agreements pursuant to which Deerfield agreed to provide \$15 million of debt, The Company is obligated to pay quarterly interest payments on the outstanding balance at 5.75%.
-During October 2014, the Company elected to prepay the first principal payment of \$3.75 million which was originally due on the third anniversary of the date of facility agreement in December 2014.
-The Company is obligated to repay 25% of the principal amount of the note on the fourth anniversary of the date of the Facility Agreement and 50% of such principal amount on the fifth anniversary of the date of the Facility Agreement.
-The total Notes Payable obligation of \$12.5 million includes interest.
+In December, 2011, the Company entered into several agreements pursuant to which Deerfield agreed to provide \$15 million of debt.
+During October 2014, the Company elected to prepay the first principal payment of \$3.75 million which was originally due on the third anniversary of the date of the facility agreement in December 2014.
+The Company paid the remaining outstanding obligation of \$11.25 million on March 31, 2015.